elastic/detection-rules/CLI.md

   --include-metadata              Add metadata to the exported rules -h, --help                      Show this message and exit.
 ```

 _*To load a custom rule, the proper index must be setup first.
 The simplest way to do this is to click
 the `Load prebuilt detection rules and timeline templates` button on the `detections` page in the Kibana security app._

+_*To load a custom rule, the proper index must be setup first.
+The simplest way to do this is to click
+the `Load prebuilt detection rules and timeline templates` button on the `detections` page in the Kibana security app._